sudofx/wake-scaffold/memory/core_memories/index.md

 This changes the architectural understanding of `startup.py`.

-`startup.py` is not another implementation of the same validation layer.
+`startup.py` is not simply another implementation of the same validation layer.

 Instead:

 - `wake.py validate` is the **framework-level memory/schema gate**.
 - `startup.py` is a **workspace/environment structural pre-flight check**.

-The remaining question is therefore not simply "how do we add validation?"
+The remaining question is therefore not simply:

+> How do we add validation?

 It is: